Pioneer Valley Psychological Assessment Inc.

 A. We do not accept direct payment from any insurers for whom we are not in network.
 You would be responsible for payment to us but we can provide you with an invoice to submit to your insurance company.
 You may be able to get some of the cost of the evaluation reimbursed by your PPO plan after the fact but you should call them before we get started to doublecheck.

-If you are paying privately for testing, we work on a flat rate model with a variety of packages and components based on your clinical needs, the purpose of the evaluation, and your preferences.
+If you are paying privately for testing, we work on a flat rate model with a variety of components based on your clinical needs, the purpose of the evaluation, and your preferences.

-Generally speaking, for all evaluations we offer two different options, testing plus a full report, or testing plus a briefer summary.
-In both cases, you receive an appendix containing all your scores and 1-2 sessions in which we go over the results and recommendations with you.
+Generally speaking, for all evaluations we offer testing plus a full report.
+The report includes an appendix containing all your scores and you also receive 1-2 sessions in which we go over the results and recommendations with you.

-We would discuss with you at the conclusion of the initial consultation session which testing package we would recommend based on your situation and needs.
+We would discuss with you at the conclusion of the initial consultation session what type(s) of testing we would recommend based on your situation and needs.
 We have found that for self-pay, the flat rate model works the best, as there are no surprises for you as to cost as we go along.
 We ask for half the testing fee at the first testing appointment and the balance before we write the report.
 We take cash, checks, and credit cards.

 Fees for legal cases are higher, and we typically work using a retainer structure.
 We are happy to discuss these rates with you if your case is legal, rather than clinical.